PZI Teacher Archives

 It’s a very strong thing to be human, you can be subjected to all sorts of great forces.
 And sometimes you can win through, and sometimes you die.
 But we’re all of us doing that, all the time.
 So I was thinking about how good it is to love each other, to meet each other, and to make peace in our hearts.
 Sunday talk with John Tarrant, recorded June 14 2020.

 Audio: Guanyin in the Pavilion with Tess Beasley.
 Guanyin’s watery nature.
 Water: ‘the softest compound that can overwhelm the hardest’.
 Compassion dissolves and connects us.
 The ‘call and response’ of our relationship to Guanyin.
 A force greater than any striving.
 Like Buddha at the brink of starvation opening to the offering of milk.
 We can’t know how she will call us or what our response will be.
 The great intimacy & spaciousness of abiding nowhere together.
 She enters when we need a new path.
 Michael Wilding on flute, Jordan McConnell guitar, Amaryllis Fletcher, Cantor on violin.
 Aug.16 2020.

 We are in the midst of great civil unrest around racism and the institutions that support it.
-Hakuin, Dufu, Dalong speak about what remains what lives what holds us in the universe even as we feel most perishable, sad, defeated.
-The light is still there in all things even without a foundation to stand on!
-As recorded June 14 2020.
+Li Bai, Du Fu, Dalong & Primo Levi speak about what remains, what lives, what holds us in the universe—even as we feel most perishable, sad, defeated.
+The light is still there in all things, even without a foundation to stand on.
+As recorded June 14, 2020.

 PZI Zen Online: Zen has no insiders, no outsiders.
 The true person has no rank, no color, no designations.
 John reads from Garrett Cadogan’s essay, “Walking While Black.”
 Koans and vows as expressions of reality.
 The bodhisattva path.
 The space and light of the universe is already in everything and everyone, beyond categories.
 As recorded June 7th, 2020.